reactjs/rfcs/text/0000-static-lifecycle-methods.md

 ## New static lifecycle methods

-### `static prefetch(props: Props, state: State): void`

-This method is invoked before `render` for both the initial render and all subsequent updates.
-It is not called during server rendering.

-The purpose of this method is to initiate asynchronous request(s) as early as possible in a component's rendering lifecycle.
-Such requests will not block `render`.
-They can be used to pre-prime a cache that is later used in `componentDidMount`/`componentDidUpdate` to trigger a state update.

-Avoid introducing any non-idempotent side-effects, mutations, or subscriptions in this method.
-For those use cases, use `componentDidMount`/`componentDidUpdate` instead.

 ### `static getDerivedStateFromNextProps(nextProps: Props, prevProps: Props, prevState: Props): PartialState | null`

 This method is invoked before a mounted component receives new props.
 Return an object to update state in response to prop changes.
 Return null to indicate no change to state.